 V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
 (Core) V.A.1.f) The evaluations of a resident's performance must be accessible for review by the resident.
-(Core) V.A.2.
+(Core) [The Review Committee may further specify under any requirement in V.A.1V.A.1.f)] V.A.2.
 Final Evaluation V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program.
 (Core) V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
-(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the resident upon completion of the program. $^{(\text{Core})}$ V.A.3.
+(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the resident upon completion of the program.
+(Core) V.A.3.
 A Clinical Competency Committee must be appointed by the program director.
 (Core) V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
 (Core) V.A.3.a).(1) Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
 (Core)